JohnBurger/dash7-ap-open-source-stack/docs/_docs/architecture.md

 For better clarity, the D7A module maintains a clear separation between the ISO layers.

 ## Application
-The OSS-7 code comes with a set a sample applications.
+The OSS-7 code comes with a set of sample applications.
 Only one application is running along with the system.
 The application can be selected in the build system through cmake.